tianwen1209/Battery-Dataset-Collection/README_EN.md

 ## 🤝 How to Contribute

 We welcome all forms of contributions, including but not limited to:

-1. Adding new datasets
+- Adding new datasets
-2. Improving documentation
+- Improving documentation
-3. Reporting issues
+- Reporting issues
-4. Providing usage examples
+- Providing usage examples
-5. Sharing dataset analysis experiences
+- Sharing dataset analysis experiences

-Please refer to [Contribution Guidelines](docs/contribution.md) for detailed information.
+Refer to [Contribution Guidelines](docs/contribution.md) for more details.

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🌟 Acknowledgments

 Thanks to all researchers and institutions who contributed to this project.
 Special thanks to:
 - NASA Ames Research Center
 - Oxford University
 - All dataset contributors